ayoob196/alx-system_engineering-devops/0x02-shell_redirections/README.md

 file 6 display third line
-file 7 create a file with a weird name conatins "Best School file 8 copy the result of ls -la to a file file 9 dupluicate last line
+file 7 create a file with a weird name conatins "Best School file 8 copy the result of ls -la to a file file 9 dupluicate last line file 10 remove js files